IsaacRajaT/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**

-Thus, implemented 4 bit synchronous up counter and validated functionality.
+Both the 4-bit ripple counter and the 4-bit synchronous up counter were successfully implemented in Verilog, and their functionality was validated using simulation results